Authentic Nashville Hot Chicken Recipe

 Nashville Hot Cauliflower

-Vegetarian version using cauliflower florets with the same coating and hot oil treatment.
+Vegetarian version using large cauliflower florets with the same buttermilk soak, flour coating, and hot oil treatment.
+Fry at 350°F for 4–5 minutes.
+The paste works identically on the cauliflower crust.

 Recipe FAQs